-The focus of this assessment was on road (including ice roads in the Arctic) and rail and transportation infrastructure such as bridges, airstrips, pipelines, and port facilities.
-Extreme events, warming, storm surge, flooding, and SLR are expected to present high risks to transportation infrastructure, especially in coastal and Arctic areas of North America by 2C of global warming (EPA, 2017; Chinowsky et al., 2019; Koks et al., 2019).
-North America is a large geographic region that relies heavily on transportation infrastructure for economic sustainability and health and well being.
-Near term impacts to transportation infrastructure are expected to be incremental and albeit expensive to repair, are not anticipated to present irreversible or catastrophic risks.
-However, in the absence of strong adaptation planning, transportation related infrastructure will be at high risk before 4C global warming and could amount to hundreds of billions in needed repairs (EPA; Palko and Lemmen, 2017; Chinowsky et al., 2019; Lemmen et al., 2021) (also see Koetse and Rietveld, 2009; Markolf et al., 2019).
+The focus of this assessment was on road (including ice roads in the Arctic) and rail and transportation infrastructure such as bridges, airstrips, pipelines and port facilities.
+Extreme events, warming, storm surge, flooding and SLR are expected to present high risks to transportation infrastructure, especially in coastal and Arctic areas of North America, by 2°C global warming (EPA, 2017; Chinowsky et al., 2019; Koks et al., 2019).
+North America is a large geographic region that relies heavily on transportation infrastructure for economic sustainability as well as health and well-being.
+Near-term impacts to transportation infrastructure are expected to be incremental and, albeit expensive to repair, are not anticipated to present irreversible or catastrophic risks.
+However, in the absence of strong adaptation planning, transportation-related infrastructure will be at high risk before 4°C global warming and could amount to hundreds of billions of USD in needed repairs (EPA 2017; Palko and Lemmen, 2017; Chinowsky et al., 2019; Lemmen et al., 2021; also see Koetse and Rietveld, 2009; Markolf et al., 2019).